bryanperris/flare.rs/README.md

 # flare.rs
-Rust based port of the classic Descent 3 engine
+A work-in-progress Rust based port of the classic Descent 3 engine